Malice-1993

 A prequel to Raiders of the Lost Ark, the action picks up a few years prior as our hero narrowly escapes the clutches of a crime boss in Shanghai, China.

-Indiana Jones (Harrison Ford), along with sidekick eleven-year-old Short Round (Jonathan Ke Quan) and nightclub singer Willie Scott (Kate Capshaw), embark on an adventure to retrieve a stolen sacred stone.
+Indiana Jones (Harrison Ford), along with sidekick eleven-year-old Short Round (Ke Huy Quan) and nightclub singer Willie Scott (Kate Capshaw), embarks on an adventure to retrieve a stolen sacred stone.

-The poor villagers have also lost their children to a lavish palace where they are forced to work as slaves.
+The poor villagers have also lost their children to a lavish palace where they are forced to work as enslaved people.

 Wisely in keeping with the continuity of the first story, director Steven Spielberg and writer George Lucas return to the fold.
-This enriches the experience as both men are in touch with the character of Indiana Jones and do not try to change him.
+This enriches the experience, as both men are attuned to Indiana Jones’s character and do not try to change him.

-His familiar wittiness and charismatic nature return and the dashing hero show more skin this time around with more than one shirtless scene.
+His familiar wittiness and charismatic nature return, and the dashing hero shows more skin this time around with more than one shirtless scene.

 To cement the good character, Harrison Ford returns to the role he created and made famous.